Platinum is widely used in a variety of sectors, and some market watchers believe platinum investing is compelling. Here’s how to invest in platinum.

 The automotive industry remains the world’s largest consumer of platinum; the sector uses the metal as a catalytic converter for vehicle exhaust systems.
 Although a decline in demand from the automotive space is expected, it is forecast to be roughly the same as last year; demand should only fall by 3 percent year-on-year to 2,860 ounces of platinum.

 The fall is partly attributable to a decline in market share for diesel passenger cars in Western Europe.

 Platinum investing: How to invest in platinum

 Investors who believe the above market dynamics will eventually result in the platinum price rising even more may be interested in investing in the metal.
 There are several ways to invest in platinum, with the first being to purchase physical platinum bars or platinum bullion coins directly as a way to expand one’s portfolio.
 Such purchases can be made through a bullion dealer.

 Another investment option is the WPIC and BullionVault’s online physical platinum market, which is open 24 hours a day, seven days a week.
 It gives private individuals access to vaulted platinum for the same prices currently paid by institutional investors.

-The Sprott Physical Platinum and Palladium Trust (NYSEARCA:SPPP) provides investors with access to the physical platinum bullion market while allowing the flexibility of an exchange-traded security.
-ETFS Physical Platinum Shares (NYSEARCA:PPLT) aims to make investing in platinum more accessible by offering a comprehensive range of exchange-traded commodities.
+Those interested in physical platinum can also gain exposure via the Sprott Physical Platinum and Palladium Trust (ARCA:SPPP).
+It provides access to the physical platinum bullion market while allowing the flexibility of an exchange-traded security.
+Exchange-traded funds are another way to invest in the platinum market, and the ETFS Physical Platinum Shares (ARCA:PPLT) is a sound option.